Investors Buy Shares of iShares MSCI Brazil ETF (EWZ) on Weakness

-Investors bought shares of iShares MSCI Brazil ETF (NYSEARCA:EWZ) on weakness during trading on Tuesday. $109.17 million flowed into the stock on the tick-up and $61.51 million flowed out of the stock on the tick-down, for a money net flow of $47.66 million into the stock.
-Of all stocks tracked, iShares MSCI Brazil ETF had the 23rd highest net in-flow for the day. iShares MSCI Brazil ETF traded down ($0.66) for the day and closed at $36.10
+Traders purchased shares of iShares MSCI Brazil ETF (NYSEARCA:EWZ) on weakness during trading hours on Monday. $132.08 million flowed into the stock on the tick-up and $79.72 million flowed out of the stock on the tick-down, for a money net flow of $52.36 million into the stock.
+Of all stocks tracked, iShares MSCI Brazil ETF had the 10th highest net in-flow for the day. iShares MSCI Brazil ETF traded down ($0.52) for the day and closed at $37.03

 iShares MSCI Brazil Capped Index Fund (the Fund), formerly iShares MSCI Brazil Index Fund, seeks to provide investment results that correspond generally to the price and yield performance, before fees and expenses, of publicly traded securities in the Brazilian market, as measured by the MSCI Brazil Index (the Index).